Some species of mosquitoes are able to transmit diseases to humans. Female mosquitoes feed on the blood of humans and other animals.

 If you have an ornamental pond or pool, mosquitofish may help to control mosquitoes.
 Mosquitofish, also known as Gambusia, are small predatory fish that eat mosquito larvae.
 Read the Oregon Department of Fish and Wildlife’s guidance on mosquitofish

 Multnomah County residents can get free mosquitofish from May 15-August 30.
-Please call 503-988-3464 or email vector.nuisance@multco.us to schedule an appointment to pick up mosquitofish at our location in North Portland.
+Call 503-988-3464 or email vector.nuisance@multco.us to schedule a pick up time from our North Portland office.

 Habitat

 Summer mosquitoes.
-Summer mosquitoes will lay eggs on standing water in natural environments or manmade.
-These mosquitoes include Culex, Culiseta and Anophoeles species.
+Lay eggs on standing water in natural or built environments.
+Includes Culex, Culiseta and Anophoeles species.

 Need Help Talking to Your Neighbor?

-If you feel there's mosquito problem coming from your neighbor's property, you may want to consider first addressing your neighbor or the property owner on a personal, neighbor-to-neighbor basis.
+If you feel there's mosquito problem coming from your neighbor's property, you may want to consider talking to your neighbor or property owner.
 A neighborhood mediator from Resolutions Northwest can help you to have productive a conversation and work out peaceful solution.

 More Information